Will DeFi and Bitcoin lending survive in 2021? Is it here to stay or is it a passing fad?

 Just find a DeFi platform from the list of the best ones located on the link at the top of the article.

 Then, find a coin you own and would like to earn interest payments from.
-Deposit the amount of your coins you feel safe in storing on the DeFi platform.
-After that you’re all set.
+Deposit the number of your coins you feel safe storing on the DeFi platform.
+After that, you’re all set.
 Collect interest payments and withdraw them plus your coins when you see fit.

 You can save money with DeFi as well.